Are cold hands making you want to stay inside all winter long? Here is how to make your own reusable homemade Hand Warmers in just 5 minutes!

 - 100% Cotton Flannel (You can get it from Fabric.com)

 - Thread/Needle/Sewing Machine

 - Uncooked Rice

 Measure and cut your flannel.
-You will need two 4 inch by 4 inch squares.
+You will need two 4-inch by 4-inch squares.
 As I stated above, make sure you are only using 100% cotton flannel and that they are no metallic threads running through the flannel.

-Here's my 2 squares.
+Here are my 2 squares.

-Make sure to leave about an inch wide opening on the 4th side of the squares instead of sewing it all the way shut.
+Make sure to leave about an inch wide opening on the 4th side of the square instead of sewing it all the way shut.
 Anything smaller than an inch will make it difficult for the next step.
 Turn the pouch right side out and pop out the corners so it looks just like a little bean bag.

 Fill the bag up about 3/4 of the way full with uncooked rice.
-It is about 1/8 cup of rice if you make the 4 inch square bags.
+It is about 1/8 cup of rice if you make the 4-inch square bags.

 Fold the edges of the bag into the bag and sew it closed.
 Make sure to reinforce the ends so you don’t have any rice spilling out into your pockets!